The Heads Up! Program at the Komansky Center for Children's Health makes early literacy part of primary pediatric care. The program has two parts.

 Heads Up! has a very simple premise: We place books in children's hands and encourage their parents to read to them each day.
 We know that limited literacy occurs far too often among children who live in poverty.
 We also know that parents are their children's first and best teachers.
 Using this knowledge, we designed a program to educate the parents of the thousands of children who use our pediatric clinics each year.
 The information and materials we provide help parents promote optimal language development and reading skills in their children.

 Through Heads Up! we give parents three tools that allow them to give their children opportunities they themselves may have missed:

-Each child recieves a new and age-appropriate book at every well-child check-up, starting within days of birth.
+Each child receives a new and age-appropriate book at every well-child check-up, starting within days of birth.
 In addition, we give guidance to parents in a friendly and enthusiastic way on a one-to-one basis.
 Our staff members and trained volunteers also model book reading and educational language to assure parents' understanding.